MicrosoftDocs/winrt-api/windows.ui.xaml.hosting/windowsxamlmanager_initializeforcurrentthread_14911797.md

 This method must be called before creating the **DesktopWindowXamlSource** on the thread.

-This method returns a [WindowsXamlManager](windowsxamlmanager.md) object that contains a reference to the UWP XAML framework.
-Call this method as many times as you want but generally get one instance and run it down after running down the **DesktopWindowXamlSource** instances.
+This method returns a [WindowsXamlManager](windowsxamlmanager.md) object that contains a reference to the UWP XAML framework for the current thread.
+It is safe to call this method multiple times, it will return the same instance if one is active.
+You must destroy the instance after destroying the **DesktopWindowXamlSource** instances.
 Note, after releasing this object a message loop must be run to finish the resource rundown, otherwise the associated resources will be leaked.

 ```cpp